Rafz9Abz9/AbzRecipe/README.md

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/fbdf6f43-15ee-4575-b48d-6e2e0e92fcf7)

-As a site user, I can add a comment under recipes so that I can share my thoughts, experiences, or modifications related to the recipe with the community.
+As a registered user, I can add a comment under recipes so that I can share my thoughts, experiences, or modifications related to the recipe with the community.

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/7e27ccc3-a480-4a9c-afd6-58668534f509)

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/056b03ed-6e6f-41ef-97a7-ddd7819caa4e)

-As a site user, I can delete comments I posted under recipes so that I can maintain control over my contributions and ensure the accuracy and relevancy of the content displayed on the website.
+As a registered user, I can delete comments I posted under recipes so that I can maintain control over my contributions and ensure the accuracy and relevancy of the content displayed on the website.

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/1753ec83-3ef2-44a4-83a3-177e8be6dbbd)